Our Founder

 Q. Since you have a little time under your belt, have you developed any “Davis House Traditions”? (bowling, camping, holiday parties, etc.)

 A. Absolutely!
 Well, we celebrate every holiday with a party.
 Anything we can celebrate we do.
-We have BBQs, potlucks, and catered meals for anything from a birthday, a milestone, a going-away, baby showers, anniversary parties, … I could keep going.
+We have BBQs, potlucks, and catered meals for anything from a birthday, a milestone, a going-away, baby showers, and anniversary parties.
+I could keep going.
 We have spontaneous game nights.
-We’ve had three weekend retreats in Utah.
+We’ve had three-weekend retreats in Utah.
 At Christmastime, we have our Christmas party with a white elephant gift exchange, a bowling competition with one house against the other, and much more.

 Q. How are the women doing that have left the house?
 Any success stories?

 A. Yes, there are quite a few that are still sober.
-Some have gotten their kids back, have good jobs, healthy relationships and their own places.
+Some have gotten their kids back, and have good jobs, healthy relationships, and their own places.
 Quite a few are going to school and some have even graduated college!

 Q. What are the real struggles that the women in your homes face, and how do they find help for those struggles?